gtormiston/CV/README.md

 #### Creative problem solving

 In my development work I've come to realise that coding is effectively a digital form of product design - and *finding elegant solutions* to existing problems is the essence of being a good product designer.
-I'm a *quick debugger*, with a sharp eye for small details.
+I'm a *quick debugger* utilising a variety of techniques to get to the bottom of an issue, with a sharp eye for small details.

 #### Rapid learner